aspose-ocr/Aspose-OCR-Reference-Tutorials/ocr/english/java/advanced-ocr-techniques/perform-ocr-image-from-url/_index.md

 import java.util.ArrayList;
 ```

+## How to extract text image java using Aspose.OCR

+Below is a step‑by‑step walkthrough.
+Each step includes a short explanation followed by the exact code block (unchanged from the original tutorial).

-## Step 1: Create API Instance
+### Step 1: Create API Instance

-Initialize an instance of the AsposeOCR class:
+Initialize the OCR engine.
+This object gives you access to all recognition methods.

 ```java
 AsposeOCR api = new AsposeOCR();
 ```

-## Step 2: Define Image URL
+### Step 2: Define Image URL

-Specify the URL of the image from which you want to perform OCR:
+Provide the direct link to the image you want to process.
+Replace the placeholder with your own image URL.

 ```java
 String uri = "https://www.example.com/your-image.png";
 ```

-## Step 3: Set Recognition Options
+### Step 3: Set Recognition Options

-Configure recognition settings, such as disabling auto-skew and defining recognition areas:
+Configure how the OCR engine should treat the image.
+In this example we turn off auto‑skew detection and limit processing to a specific rectangle (useful for forms or invoices).

 ```java
 RecognitionSettings settings = new RecognitionSettings();